Masterpaul562/PaulTokhtuev-Portfolio/README.md

 <summary>SpaceGame</summary>
 10/14/2025

 A simple game made in a game devolopment class.
 It is similar to Galaxian and other early space themed games.
 You simple shot lazers to destroy rocks before they pass you or hit you.
 Hiting rocks increase the score and there are power-ups that fall down from the top of the screen.
 This adds insentive to play well as the power-up will disappear on hit.
 We used object based programing, so we mostly used array lists to control the functionality of the game.
-Everything in the game, rocks, lazers, the spaceship, power-ups, and stars, are all objects that we created and put in array lists if they were collections to control.
+Everything in the game, rocks, lazers, power-ups, and stars, are all objects that we created with array lists to control.
 <p><img src="https://github.com/Masterpaul562/PaulTokhtuev-Portfolio/blob/main/Images/ScreenShotOfSpaceGame.png?raw=true"></p>

  <p><a href="https://github.com/Masterpaul562/PaulTokhtuev-Portfolio/raw/refs/heads/main/src/SpaceGame/macos-aarch64.zip">MacOs Download</a></p>